Dynamic Novel View Synthesis in High Dynamic Range: Conclusion

 \section{Conclusion}

-This work introduces the task of High Dynamic Range Dynamic Novel View Synthesis (HDR DNVS), addressing a critical limitation in prior HDR synthesis methods restricted to static scenes.
+This work introduces \textit{High Dynamic Range Dynamic Novel View Synthesis} (HDR DNVS), addressing a critical limitation in prior HDR synthesis restricted to static scenes.
 We present HDR-4DGS, a novel framework designed to reconstruct temporally coherent HDR radiance fields and dynamic geometry from sparse, time-varying LDR observations.
-The key innovation of HDR-4DGS lies in its dynamic tone mapping module, which leverages a radiance bank and a dynamic radiance context learner to drive per-channel tone-mapping functions that adaptively bridge HDR and LDR domains across time.
+The key of HDR-4DGS lies in its dynamic tone mapping module, which leverages a radiance bank and a dynamic radiance context learner to drive per-channel tone-mapping functions that adaptively bridge HDR and LDR domains across time.
 Extensive experiments demonstrate that HDR-4DGS significantly outperforms prior methods in HDR rendering fidelity, temporal radiance consistency, and computational efficiency.
-Limitations are discussed in Appendix \ref{sec:app:limitations}.